decentraland/decentraland-ui-utils/README.md

 When instancing a new loading icon, you can pass the following parameters:

 - `style`: Pick from a few predefined options, some of them using the dark theme, others the light theme.
+You can also provide a string with a path to a custom image to use as a background instead.
 - `width`: Background width on screen in pixels.
 The default size depends on the theme used.
 - `height`: Background height on screen in pixels.
 The default size depends on the theme used.
 - `startHidden`: If true, image starts invisible to load in the background till calling the `show()` function of the prompt object.